iambonface/aws-serverless-notes-react-app/README.md

 # Notes App Serverless ReactJS Client

-This is a ReactJS client that can consume a AWS serverless API.
+This is a ReactJS client that can consume an AWS serverless API.

 * User can create account
 * User can login